arjunrmakwana/arjunrmakwana/README.md

 I primarily work on C, C++, Computer Architecture, SoCs, FPGAs, Accelarators, hardware-software codesign, embedded systems etc.

-My coursework at Penn by the end of spring 2022 will be:
+My coursework at Penn by the end of Fall 2022 will be:

       - ESE 532: System on a Chip Architecture
       - ESE 570: Digital Integrated Circuits and VLSI fundamentals